glf30/Final-Project-E-Commerce/README.md

   - Updating quantity
   - Removing a product
   - Clearing the cart
-  - Retrieving the cart (include total price calculation)
+  - Retrieving the cart (get all items in cart and include total price calculation)

 ---